reconstrue/fieldnotes/codebases/jupyter_book/Readme.md

 Basicly, Jupyter Book is a great tool where the input is a repo full of `*.ipynb` and `*.md` files plus a table of contents.
-The output is a static files "book" of the Jupyter notebooks run through "nbconvert" to HTML.
+The output is a static files "book" of the Jupyter notebooks as if they were run through "nbconvert" to HTML.

 Jupyter Book takes a git repository as input.
-The repostitory contains Jupyter notebooks (`*.ipynb` files) and Markdown files (`*.md` files).
+The repository contains Jupyter notebooks (`*.ipynb` files) and Markdown files (`*.md` files).
 Additionally there is a concept of a Table of Contents (a YAML files), which specifies the start page of the "book."